-The International Centre for Advancement of Rural Eye care (ICARE), LVPEI's community outreach program, began in May 1998, with the aim of making high-quality, appropriate eye care accessible to all.
-ICARE focuses on both the geographically removed as well as the economically disadvantaged groups.
+The Gullapalli Pratibha Rao International Centre for Advancement of Rural Eye Care (GPR-ICARE), LVPEI's community outreach program, began in May 1997, with the aim of making high-quality, appropriate eye care accessible to all.
+GPR ICARE focuses on both the geographically removed as well as the economically disadvantaged groups.

-This outreach program, through support from Christoffel Blindenmission, Germany and Sightsavers International, UK, caters efficiently to a wide and disparate population.
+This outreach program, through support from CBM, Germany and Sightsavers International, UK, caters efficiently to a wide and disparate population.

 - To develop high quality self-sustaining eye care services in neglected areas of India and other parts of the developing world